emarcopoulos/Sparc-Viz/from_OldSolution_To_NewAnimation.md

 - run through predicates of these drawing commands to ensure they are actual drawing commands
 - use the same exact condition tests to see if isTrueVisual elements
 - change html printing statements into statements that add strings to an array
-- build array where each index of array corresponds to a frame and consists of an array of commands to be executed that consist of the drawing commands specified by the sparc program.
+- build array where each index of array corresponds to a frame and consists of an array of commands to be executed specified by the drawing commands specified by the sparc program.
 - print corresponding html program